Anna Iwaszkiewicz: Literary activity

+Anna wrote for journals for many years, which demonstrate her literary talent and personality.
 Anna published essays, mainly on the works of Marcel Proust, Joseph Conrad and Thomas Mann (partly under a pseudonym).
 She translated French literature (Marcel Proust, Michel Butor, Alain-Fournier, Jules Verne) and English-language literature (Thomas Marton and Alfred North Whitehead).
 At the end of her life, she published the book Nasze zwierzęta (Our Animals) (1978).
 Her most outstanding work is Dzienniki i wspomnienia (Diaries and Memoirs) (published in 2000), containing valuable descriptions of life in the interwar period and memories of, among others, Karol Szymanowski, a relative of her husband.

 Personality

-Anna was a sensitive and difficult person.
+Anna had mental health issues, including depression.
+She coped with it by being a devoted Catholic.

 Her husband did not hide his sexual orientation or male lovers from her, while Anna herself was bisexual.
 Nonetheless, the couple considered their marriage happy and successful.

-Anna had mental health issues, including depression.
-She coped with it by being a devoted Catholic.
-Anna wrote for journals for many years, which demonstrate her literary talent and personality.